-The following table sets forth the name of each Selling Stockholder, the number of shares of Common Stock offered by each Selling Stockholder, the number of shares of Common Stock to be owned by each Selling Stockholder if all shares were to be sold in the Offering and the percentage of the Company's outstanding Common Stock that will be owned by each Selling Stockholder if all shares are sold in the offering.
-The shares of Common Stock being offered hereby are being registered to permit public secondary trading and the Selling Stockholders may offer all or a portion of the shares for resale from time to time.
+The following table sets forth the name of the Selling Stockholders, the number of shares of Common Stock offered by the Selling Stockholders, the number of shares of Common Stock to be owned by the Selling Stockholders if all shares were to be sold in the Offering and the percentage of the Company's outstanding Common Stock that will be owned by the Selling Stockholders if all shares are sold in the offering.
+The Selling Stockholders may offer all or a portion of the shares for resale from time to time.